How to Implement a Classroom Economy in Middle School in 5 Easy Steps

 Ask yourself:

-- What behaviors do I want to reinforce?
+What behaviors do I want to reinforce?

-- What habits do I want students to build?
+What habits do I want students to build?

-- How much time can I realistically give this system?
+How much time can I realistically give this system?

 Your classroom economy should support instruction, not compete with it.
-When I first started, I skipped this step — and I paid for it with unnecessary complexity.
+When I first started, I skipped this step, and I paid for it with unnecessary complexity.
 Now I keep it focused on three things: participation, responsibility, and consistency.

 Step 2: Choose Meaningful Classroom Jobs

-Classroom jobs are one of the most powerful parts of a classroom economy — when they're intentional.
+Classroom jobs are one of the most powerful parts of a classroom economy when they're intentional.

 One mistake I see teachers make?
 Starting with too many jobs at once.
-Begin with 15–20 essential roles and only expand if the system calls for it.
+It feels like more structure, but it actually creates more confusion — for you and for your students.

 Step 3: Use Job Applications to Build Real Buy-In